The-Notebookinator/notebookinator/docs.typ

 decision matrices.

 == File Structure

+We organize the Notebookinator by using the following:

 - `lib.typ`: The entrypoint for the whole template.
 - `internals.typ`: All of the internal function calls that should not be used by